A Westmorland and Furness Council Project

 Outside these wards, help and advice is available, and we will also point you towards any other council services you might need.

+The project will help to improve privately rented homes, so everyone has a safe and healthy home.
+To remove barriers preventing regeneration, and focus on improving homes that are in a state of disrepair.
 The research gained will help shape future legislation within the sector, and may expand across Westmorland and Furness.

-Your Guide To HHSRS
+Your guide to HHSRS

 The Housing, Health and Safety Rating System, or HHSRS for short, is the legal system for rating how healthy and safe houses are.